 Because of current market environments, it has become a priority for organisations to stop unnecessary spending and do what they need to survive.

 We advise focusing on three things to make critical IT savings:

-- Rightsize your IT estates: Identify what your current needs are and remove any unnecessary licenses and subscriptions, surprisingly, this can be one of the largest areas of IT cost
+- Rightsize your IT estate: Identify what your current needs are and remove any unnecessary licences and subscriptions (surprisingly, this can be one of the largest areas of IT cost).

 Oracle/SAP customers: Switch to third-party support